Preventing and managing workplace moral harassment in Luxembourg

 The fight against workplace moral harassment is becoming an increasingly important issue for Luxembourg employers, who are facing a rise in reports of harassment-related incidents.
 In such situations, employers must be able to strike the right balance between responsiveness and caution.

-As an employer, it is essential to adopt a proactive approach: beyond being a legal obligation, this is also a way to protect both the company and its teams.
-It is therefore crucial to remain vigilant and to adopt the right reflexes when faced with this type of conduct.
+As an employer, adopting a proactive approach is essential: beyond being a legal obligation, this is also a way to protect both the company and its employees.
+It is therefore crucial to be vigilant and to develop appropriate responses when faced with this type of conduct.
 This is all the more important as Luxembourg legislation imposes on employers both obligations to prevent acts of harassment and obligations to combat such conduct.

 Depending on the circumstances, it may be committed by a line manager, a colleague or even a subordinate, and may take the form of humiliating remarks, organised isolation, an unjustified excessive workload, an unjustified withdrawal of responsibilities, or persistent hostile behaviour.

-Employers are legally required to put in place a legal and practical framework designed to effectively protect their employees against moral harassment and, in doing so, limit the legal risks arising from such conduct.
-Beyond this mandatory requirement, and given the harmful and insidious nature of moral harassment, employers have every interest in doing so.
+Employers are legally required to put a legal and practical framework in place, designed to effectively protect their employees against moral harassment and, in doing so, limit the legal risks arising from such conduct.
+Beyond this legal obligation, employers have every interest in taking action, given the damaging and insidious nature of moral harassment.
 This is all the more important as an employer may be held liable if it has failed to take the necessary measures to prevent and put an end to a harassment situation.

 Accordingly, employers should ensure that they establish a clear internal policy dedicated to combating moral harassment, raise awareness among employees through regular training, and set up at least one reporting channel accessible to all employees in order to demonstrate a genuine zero-tolerance policy towards such conduct.

 Any report of moral harassment brought to the employer’s attention requires an appropriate, swift and tangible response.
-Under no circumstances should the employer take the easy route, particularly by pretending to ignore or minimise the reported situation.
+Under no circumstances should the employer take the easy route, particularly by feigning ignorance or downplaying the reported situation.

 The employer is therefore legally required to take several measures, all of which are complementary and inseparable:

 For employers, the fight against moral harassment must go beyond a mere legal obligation.
-Ensuring a calm social climate within the working environment is both a social and an economic issue, helping employers to retain employees and attract new talent.
+Ensuring a calm social climate within the workplace is both a social and an economic issue, helping employers to retain employees and attract new talent.

 Our firm regularly assists employers with the implementation of internal policies and the management of sensitive reports.
 Contact us to assess your current policy and strengthen your practices.